The Social Dimension of Work

 The social dimension of work contributes significantly to two critical features of organizational life: organizational culture and innovation.

 Organizational culture (a term first used by Dr. Elliott Jaques) is probably most easily thought of as “how we do things around here”.
 There are four important elements of a healthy corporate culture: 1) aligning mission and vision; 2) clarifying roles and structure; 3) a robust management system, and; 4) the opportunity for everyone to develop according to their individual skills and interests.
-Access our form to receive our infographic on corporate culture here.
+For more on corporate culture, please access our culture page here.

 Many elements of culture are developed through first-hand observation and one-on-one interaction, either with peers or managers.
 Onboarding programs for instance, are often the leading edge of introducing new players to the corporate culture.
 Well executed they set out the “ground rules” for success in the organization.
 Working on a team or directly with their manager also helps to introduce an individual who is new to the organization to its culture.